seagull1089/rl-projects/banana-navigation/README.md

 - Scores vs Number of episodes plot:

   - ![Scores vs Number of episodes plot](plot.png)

+## Future Improvement Ideas
+Some ideas to explore to improve upon the current implementation.
+* Explore Prioritized Experience Replay.
+* Implement a model based on CNNs which can take the pixelated input and produce the action probabilities.
+Hopefully by end of the course, will add some more ideas to this list.

 [//]: # "Image References"
 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"